DeSclafani wins again, Flores HR as Giants top Angels 5-0

 TRAINER’S ROOM

 Giants: RHP Logan Webb (right shoulder strain) threw a bullpen Monday.
-San Francisco manager Gabe Kapler said it went well but did not indicate when the next one is scheduled. … INF Tommy La Stella (left hamstring strain) went 0 for 3 for Triple-A Sacramento in the first game of his rehab assignment.
+Kapler said it went well but did not indicate when the next one is scheduled. … INF Tommy La Stella (left hamstring strain) went 0 for 3 for Triple-A Sacramento in the first game of his rehab assignment.
 La Stella is on the 60-day injured list and isn’t eligible to come off until July 4.

-Angels: OF Justin Upton left the game after striking out in the second inning due to lower back tightness. … LHP José Quintana pitched a scoreless seventh inning in his first game since being activated Monday.
+Angels: LHP José Quintana pitched a scoreless seventh inning in his first game since being activated Monday.
 The left-hander went on the IL due to left shoulder inflammation, but lost his spot in the rotation due to a 1-3 record and the continued improvement shown by Patrick Sandoval with wins in his last two outings.

 UP NEXT

-San Francisco RHP Kevin Gausman opposes Angels two-way star Shohei Ohtani in what might be the day’s best pitching matchup.
+San Francisco RHP Kevin Gausman opposes Ohtani in what might be the day’s best pitching matchup.
 Gausman (8-1) is second in the majors with a 1.51 ERA and tied for fourth in wins.
 Ohtani (3-1, 2.70 ERA) has 50 strikeouts in his last seven starts.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports